Anjhula Mya Bais: Career

+Bais served as the Chair of Amnesty International Malaysia from 2017 to 2019 where she helped strategize on regional human rights issues such as ICERD and the curbing of freedom of expression.
+She served as a director of Amnesty International Limited until 7 April 2025.
+Bais also serves on the Board of Directors for the Institute of Semitic Studies.

+Bais and her husband, Satish Selvanathan, were held hostage on the final day of their royal 4-day wedding for 16 hours at gunpoint.

+In 2012, Bais and her husband Satish Selvanathan founded the Bais-Selvanathan Foundation.

 Psychologist

-Bais started her career as a refugee psychotherapist while studying for masters at University College London.
+Bais started her career as a refugee psychotherapist while studying for masters at University College London and was acclaimed by University College London as an alumna who “gives back to UCL."

+Bais was a speaker at the World Economic Forum, Annual Meeting of the New Champions, Dalian, China.

 In 2015, Bais went to Mumbai and spent four days with the Dalai Lama discussing the intersection of religion and psychology.

-Human rights activism

-Bais is the youngest chair in the history of Amnesty International Malaysia.
+She sits on the Committee of Global Psychology of the American Psychological Association.

 Media and entertainment

 Filmography

 She is the Executive Producer of Hindi Short Film - Katputliwala (The Puppet master) | Father and Son Relationship by filmmaker Mitakshara Kumar of Bajirao Mastani and Padmaavat fame.